-Sexual A Assault C enter S Survey irectio ons: Circle the best answer for each questi on. i in the second - T 16 sult of the services, I ed from Grady Rape Crisis : Strongly Agree Agree Neutral Disagree Strongly Disagree NA Physical and Emotional Needs I now have a better understanding of the effects of the sexual assault.
+irections: Circle the best answer for each question.

+s a result of the services, I eceived from Grady Rape Crisis enter: Strongly Agree Agree Neutral Disagree Strongly Disagree 2 4 Physical and Emotional Needs 2.
+3. 4.
+I now have a better understanding of the effects of the sexual assault.
 I understand that the sexual assault was not my fault I am now more aware of other sources of help available to me.
 The information I received after the medical exam helped me know what I need to do to take care of my health.
-5 5 5 4 4 4 4 3 3 3 3 2 2 2 2 1 1 1 0 0 0 Stability/Resolution I have the support of others to help me cope with the effects of my sexual assault.
+5 5 5 4 4 4 3 3 3 2 2 2 2 1 1 1 0 0 Stability/Resolution 2.
+I have the support of others to help me cope with the effects of my sexual assault.
 I understand what signs/symptoms I need to watch out for and what to do if I notice these after I leave the hospital.
-5 4 3 2 2 1 0 My Medications I understand what medications I will be taking, what they are for, and how to take them once I leave the hospital.
+5 4 3 2 1 0 My Medications 2.
+I understand what medications I will be taking, what they are for, and how to take them once I leave the hospital.
 I understand how to get my medications and will take them as prescribed after leaving the hospital.
-I understand the potential side effects of my medications and who to contact if I should have one.
-5 4 4 4 3 3 3 2 2 2 1 1 0 0 0
+I understand the potential side effects of my medications and 5 4 3 2 2 1 0 as a result of the services, I eceived from Grady Rape Crisis Center: Strongly Agree Agree Neutral Disagree Strongly Disagree Service Quality 1.
+2. 3.
+I was provided with useful referrals to help meet my needs.
+I felt like my advocate was there to accompany me to appointments related to my case.
+The agency took my culture, religion, and orientation into consideration when providing my care.
+5 5 5 4 4 3 3 2 2 2 1 My Follow-Up 2.
+I have the name and contact information of the rape crisis center so that I can contact if a problem arises after I leave the hospital.
+I understand the test and procedures that require follow up as well as the ones that I need to have after I leave the hospital.
+5 4 3 2 1 ating in the Criminal Justice System 2.
+I have a better understanding of how a criminal case is processed from the investigation until the court's final decision.
+I now have a better understanding of my rights as a victim of crime.
+5 4 3 2 1 1.
+Do you have additional concerns about your discharge?

-Grady Rape Crisis Center
+Rape Crisis Center